fleetdm/fleet/handbook/community.md

 To do this, navigate to the file's location on GitHub, and press "y" to transform the URL into its canonical form.

 ### How to fix a broken link
-For instances in which a broken link is discovered on fleetdm.com, check if the link is a relative link to a directory outside of `/docs`.
+For instances in which a broken link is discovered on fleetdm.com, always check if the link is a relative link to a directory outside of `/docs`.

 An example of a link that lives outside of `/docs` is: